 - Insane Troll Logic: "My Tallests, a new child attacked me with meat.
 My conclusion?
 SHE'S IN LOVE WITH ME!"
 Given that the customary Valentine's gift in their world is meat, this might in fact be one of the few times Zim was actually paying attention to the humans.

 - Insectoid Aliens: Zim, and all other Irken, resemble generic humanoid bugs, not helped by the fact that their PACK's contain mechanicalspider legs.

 - I Reject Your Reality: Zim's remarkable ego is a great example of this.

 - In Battle of the Planets, when GIR was actually being helpful (in his standard crazy state, no less), he said to himself: "Maybe that little robot isn't such a bad evil minion after all."

-- In another unfinished episode, he screamed in sorrow when Gir transformed into a beef.
+- In an unfinished episode, he screamed in sorrow when Gir transformed into a beef.

 - "And I already promised the moon to GIR."